-A request to rezone from Commercial Limited (CL) to Specific Plan (SP) zoning for a portion of properties located at 1405, 1407, 1409A Dickerson Pike, approximately 200 feet north of Marie St (3.47 acres), and within the Dickerson Pike Sign Urban Overlay District.
+A request to rezone from CL to SP zoning for properties located at 1405, 1407, 1409A Dickerson Pike, approximately 200 feet north of Marie St (3.47 acres), and within the Dickerson Pike Sign Urban Overlay District, to permit all uses within the MUG-A-NS zoning district, requested by Smith Gee Studio, applicant; Dickerson Pike Propco 2, LLC, owner.

-Staff recommends deferral to the May 12, 2022, Planning Commission meeting.
+Staff Recommendation: Defer to the May 12, 2022, Planning Commission meeting.